 - It comes with a kid proof case (and in a variety of colors)

 - They give you a 2 year guarantee – if your kids break it, Amazon will replace it

-- It comes with a free year of Amazon Free Time Unlimited (kid friendly apps and ebooks).
+- It comes with a free year of Amazon Kids + (kid friendly apps and ebooks).
 You can find out more about Amazon Free Time Unlimited and get a free trial HERE.

 You might also want to look into headphones as well.
 I really like the volume limiting ones (for obvious reasons!).
-These ones are available HERE.
+I really like these ones.